mauris/samsui/readme.md

 	// or build many!~
 	$people = $factory->build('person', 500);

-The output of a person object would be:
+The output of a person object would be (well, after JSON encoding):

     {
         personId: 1,